 B2C fulfillment involves picking and packing of products for smaller, one-time orders or subscriptions fulfilled on a predefined, recurring basis, to the doorstep of the consumer.

 Size & volume

-B2C orders are typically smaller than B2B orders, but the orders items range can involve multiple SKU under one order.
+B2C orders are typically smaller than B2B orders, but the order items range can involve multiple SKUs under one order.
 Offering free delivery if a consumer meets minimum cart value criteria can also be used to promote average order value which is usually less in B2C.

 B2C orders often contain fewer items, which are then transported in a box or poly mailer, and are delivered to the Consumer Door-step directly.

 Customers that order from overseas can avoid duty and taxes if the minimum value falls under the threshold of Value and Weight, as per each country’s regulation for B2C orders.

 Order Delivery Route

 B2C orders have no fixed delivery route; therefore, they often use a milk run strategy for dispatch and delivery.
 It is the socking strategy that is set per the user’s needs.
 One truck can pick up the stock from multiple suppliers and drop it to high-demand customers.

 Different Functions within in Fulfillment

 There are various factors in both B2B and B2C fulfillment that can impact the overall customer service and process.
 While you look for a 3lp company for fulfillment process management, make sure you understand the following elements, too.